isomerpages/moe-yishunsec/_the-yss-experience/DSA to Yishun Secondary.md

 the area of talent.</p>
 <h4>DSA-Sec @Yishun Secondary School</h4>
 <p>All Secondary One students admitted to our school via DSA-Sec will benefit
-from our talent development programmes to <strong>develop</strong> their <strong>potential</strong>, and/or to be groomed to be <strong>leaders</strong> in their respective talent areas.
+from our talent development programmes to <strong>develop </strong>their <strong>potential</strong>,
+and/or to be groomed to be <strong>leaders </strong>in their respective talent areas.
 They will develop both performance and moral character through our customised programme as they grow within their respective CCAs and student development programmes.</p>
-<h5>In Yishun Secondary, the <u>9 talent areas</u> under DSA-Sec are:</h5>
+<h5>In Yishun Secondary, the <u>10 talent areas</u> under DSA-Sec are:</h5>
 <ol data-tight="true" class="tight">
 <li>
 <p><strong><u>Media:</u></strong> For students who demonstrate aptitude and